AmberRoseCodes/Group6-biocomputing/README.md

 -----------------------------------------------------------------------

-How to use this skeleton
+How to get started with GitHub
 ------------------------

-1. *One member of your team* must create a **private** repository on your GitHub account.
+1. reate a **private** repository on your GitHub account.

-2. Allow the other members of the team read/write access to the repository:

-- Click `Settings` (at the top)
-- Click `Manage access` (on the left)
-- Click `Invite a collaborator`
-- Add each of the members of your team

 We will assume your GitHub username is `JohnSmith` and your repository is called `BBKProject`.
 Take the following steps: